 - The grant covers a specified expenses, for a specified period.
-Grants are paid in arrears and any expenditure incurred outside the contracted scope or period will not be reimbursed. - Host Institutions may elect to invoice the Trust either monthly or quarterly in arrears. - Any person engaged to work on the grant must be made aware that if for any reason the project is terminated their engagement concludes, that any leave due must be taken during the period of the grant and that payment will not be made for leave taken after the period of engagement is ended. - If the grant covers salary, this may not be used to finance study towards further qualifications without the agreement of the Trust. - All appropriate regulatory approvals must be in place before the grant can be activated. - Annual progress reports are required on the anniversary of the start date.
+Grants are paid in arrears and any expenditure incurred outside the contracted scope or period will not be reimbursed. - Host Institutions may elect to invoice the Trust either monthly or quarterly in arrears. - Any person engaged to work on the grant must be made aware that if for any reason the project is terminated their engagement concludes, that any leave due must be taken during the period of the grant and that payment will not be made for leave taken after the period of engagement is ended. - If the grant covers salary, this may not be used to finance study towards further qualifications without the agreement of the Trust.
+This will usually only be given to those working towards a Ph D - All appropriate regulatory approvals must be in place before the grant can be activated. - Annual progress reports are required on the anniversary of the start date.
 A final report will be required within 12 months of the grant's end date.
 Reports should be submitted to the Cancer Research Trust through the portal.
-The reports should be endorsed by the supervisor at the host institution. - The Fellow may be involved in several research projects that develop during the course of the fellowship.
-If the contractual details of the fellowship change a variation request will need to be submitted to the Trust through the grants portal. - All presentations and publications resulting from Cancer Research Trust funding must acknowledge the Trust's support.
+The reports should be endorsed by the supervisor at the host institution. - If the contractual details of the project change a variation request will need to be submitted to the Cancer Research Trust through the portal. - All presentations and publications resulting from Cancer Research Trust funding must acknowledge the Trust's support.